-- CAUTION: The restore process overwrites any changes you make to the database between creation of backup copies. - 1 Start Microsoft SQL Server Management Studio Express. - In Windows 7: Click Start > All Programs > Microsoft SQL Server Express > SQL Server Management Studio Express. - In Windows 8.1 or Windows 10: Click Start > All apps > Microsoft SQL Server Express SQL Server Management Studio. - 2 Select the database you want to restore from the Object Viewer pane.
+Caution!
+The restore process overwrites any changes you make to the database between creation of backup copies.

+a.
+Start Microsoft SQL Server Management Studio Express.

+In Windows 7: Click Start > All Programs > Microsoft SQL Server Express > SQL Server Management Studio Express.

+In Windows 8.1 or Windows 10: Click Start > All apps > Microsoft SQL Server Express > SQL Server Management Studio.

-Figure 11: Database List in the Object Viewer Pane
+2. Select the database you want to restore from the Object Viewer pane.

-3 Right-click the detail ase, and then select Tasks > Restore > Database to open the Restore Database window.
+Right-click the database, and then select Tasks > Restore > Database to open the Restore Database window.